Selection

 Type of target

-Goal with a specific target value
+Target with specific target value

 Implementation in weather symbol calculation

-German payments to reduce greenhouse gases and adapt to climate change are to be increased to at least €6 billion per year by 2025.
+German contributions for greenhouse gas mitigation and climate change adaptation should be increased to at least EUR 6 billion per year by 2025.

 Assessment